-In August 2003, the Company announced that it would structure its future securitization transactions to be reflected as secured financings for financial accounting purposes.
-Its first three term securitizations of finance receivables originated under the CPS Programs so structured occurred in September 2003, December 2003 and May 2004.
-The Company had structured all of its prior term securitization transactions related to the CPS Programs to be reflected as sales for financial accounting purposes.
+In August 2003, the Company announced that it would structure its future securitization transactions as secured financings for financial accounting purposes.
+Its five subsequent term securitizations of finance receivables have been so structured.
+Prior to August 2003, the Company had structured its term securitization transactions related to the CPS Programs as sales for financial accounting purposes.
 In the MFN Merger and in the TFC Merger the Company acquired finance receivables that had been previously securitized in term securitization transactions that were reflected as secured financings.
-In addition, the Company acquired finance receivables as part of the SeaWest Asset Acquisition that were subsequently securitized, together with receivables purchased under the TFC Programs, in a term securitization transaction in June 2004 that is reflected as a secured financing.
-As of June 30, 2004, the Company's Condensed Consolidated Balance Sheet included net finance receivables of approximately \$131.5 million and securitization trust debt of \$103.1 million related to finance receivables acquired in the two mergers and the SeaWest Asset Acquisition, out of totals of net finance receivables of approximately \$421.3 million and securitization trust debt of approximately \$337.1 million.
+As of September 30, 2004, the Company's Unaudited Condensed Consolidated Balance Sheet included net finance receivables of approximately \$61.0 million and securitization trust debt of \$81.5 million related to finance receivables acquired in the two mergers and the SeaWest Asset Acquisition, out of totals of net finance receivables of approximately \$485.9 million and securitization trust debt of approximately \$477.9 million.